Use Array to Enhance Hash Table (ArrayHashMap)

 Uniform Random

-Note that when we generally talk about randomness, we refer to uniform random, meaning each element has an equal probability of being selected.
+Note that when we talk about "random", we usually mean uniform random, which means every element has the same chance to be picked.
 For example, if you have n

-elements, your random algorithm must ensure that each element has a probability of 1/n
+elements, your random algorithm should make sure each element is picked with probability 1/n

-From previous lessons, you should know that the essence of a hash table is a table
+From what you learned before, you know that a hash table is basically a table

 array.
-Now, if you want to randomly return a key from a hash table, it's easy to think of randomly selecting an element from an array.
+Now, if you want to randomly return a key from a hash table, it's easy to think of picking a random element from the array.

-In a standard array, randomly getting an element is straightforward.
-You just use a random number generator to produce a random index in the range [0, size)
+For a normal array, picking a random element is simple.
+Just use a random number generator to get a random index in [0, size)

 int randomeElement(int[] arr) {